nestybox/sysbox-ee/docs/usage.md

 ```

 Note that we don't yet support systemd inside the system container, so
-dockerd needs to be launched manually as shown above.
+dockerd needs to be started manually as shown above.

-Then run the (inner) containers as usual:
+Once Docker is running inside the system container, use it as usual.
+For example, to start an (inner) busybox container:

 ```bash
 root@my_cont:/# docker run -it --hostname my_inner_cont busybox root@my_inner_cont:/#
 ```

-A better way to do the above is to create a Dockerfile that contains
+A better way to do the above is to create a system container image
-those same Docker installation instructions, in order to create a
-system container image that has Docker pre-installed in it.

-There is a sample Dockerfile [here](dockerfiles/dind/Dockerfile).
+that has Docker pre-installed in it.
+There is a sample Dockerfile [here](../dockerfiles/dind/Dockerfile).
 Feel free to use it and modify it to your needs.

+### Inner & Outer Containers

+When launching Docker inside a system container, terminology can
+quickly get confusing due to container nesting.

+To prevent confusion we refer to the containers as the "outer" and
+"inner" containers.

+* The outer container is a system container, created at the host
+  level; it's launched with Docker + Sysboxd.

+* The inner container is an application container, created within
+  the outer container.
+It's launched by the Docker instance running
+  inside the outer container.

 ### Inner Docker Image Caching